Skip to main content

 $"http://hl7.org/fhir/StructureDefinition/{entry.Resource.ResourceType}");

-var entryResult = entrySchema?.Validate(entryElement, settings, new ValidationState());
+var entryResult = entrySchema?.Validate(entryElement, settings);

 }